 Change in absorption

 Most drugs are absorbed into the blood and then travel to their site of action.
 Most drug interactions that are due to altered absorption occur in the intestine.
-There are various potential mechanisms through which the absorption of drugs can be reduced.
+There are various ways that the absorption of drugs can be reduced.
 These mechanisms include: